arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier USB-A Port](assets/portentaHATcarrier_USBA.png)

-If you are interested in USB-A port pinout, the following table may serve to understand its connection distribution:
+If you are interested in the USB-A port pinout, the following table may serve to understand its connection distribution:

 | **Pin number** | **Power Net** | **Portenta HD Standard Pin** |                         **High-Density Pin**                         | **Interface** |
 |:--------------:|:-------------:|:----------------------------:|:--------------------------------------------------------------------:|:-------------:|